Dedalus36/grimwild-roll20-character-sheet/README.md

 - ~~Proper integration for those without API support~~
 - ~~More GM support in terms of managing multiple pools over time~~
 - More GM support in terms of managing suspense (could just be a macro tied to a resource item?)
-- API update to give players more guidance on Critical options
+- Giving players more guidance on Critical options.
 - Hardcoded specific path abiltiies (e.g., Weapon Mastery's extra die effects)
-- Add in all talent/path options to select (that are freely available)
+- Add in all talent/path options to select (or build in Compendium integration)
 - And of course fine-tuning layout/features as feedback comes in

 ## Credits